cloudberrydb/cloudberrydb-site/docs/sql-statements/sql-statement-analyze.md

 For a partitioned table, specifying which portion of the table to analyze, the root partition or sub-partitions (leaf partitions) can be useful if the partitioned table has a large number of partitions that have been analyzed and only a few leaf partitions have changed.

-> **Note** When you create a partitioned table with the `CREATE TABLE` command, Greenplum Database creates the table that you specify (the root partition or parent table), and also creates a hierarchy of tables based on the partition hierarchy that you specified (the child tables).
+> **Note** When you create a partitioned table with the `CREATE TABLE` command, Cloudberry Database creates the table that you specify (the root partition or parent table), and also creates a hierarchy of tables based on the partition hierarchy that you specified (the child tables).

 -   When you run `ANALYZE` on the root partitioned table, statistics are collected for all the leaf partitions.
-Leaf partitions are the lowest-level tables in the hierarchy of child tables created by Greenplum Database for use by the partitioned table.
+Leaf partitions are the lowest-level tables in the hierarchy of child tables created by Cloudberry Database for use by the partitioned table.
 -   When you run `ANALYZE` on a leaf partition, statistics are collected only for that leaf partition and the root partition.
 If data in the leaf partition has changed (for example, you made significant updates to the leaf partition data or you exchanged the leaf partition), then you can run ANALYZE on the leaf partition to collect table statistics.
 By default, if all other leaf partitions have statistics, the command updates the root partition statistics.

     For example, if you collected statistics on a partitioned table with a large number partitions and then updated data in only a few leaf partitions, you can run `ANALYZE` only on those partitions to update statistics on the partitions and the statistics on the root partition.